antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 heuristics**: it's yet another subset of Python, but this time it is very loosely specified and often requires deep knowledge of the JIT internals to know exactly what you can and cannot do; let's call this `JITPython`.
 It becomes very hard to reason about performance and to predict whether a given piece of code will be fast or slow.
-I call this situation **Performance Chasing**.

 Moreover, there are other problems with JITs.
 In random order: